Spatio-Temporal EEG Representation Learning on Riemannian Manifold and Euclidean Space: Experiments

 \subsubsection{SEED}

 Table \ref{table:SEED} shows the performance comparison between our model and other related works on the SEED dataset.
 We compare our results to the existing methods that include statistical models, machine learning method, and deep learning algorithms.
-Generally, deep learning techniques outperforms machine learning methods (e.g., SVM, KNN, LR \cite{zheng2015investigating}).
+Generally, deep learning techniques outperform classical machine learning methods (e.g., SVM, KNN, LR \cite{zheng2015investigating}).
 In \cite{song2018eeg,zhong2020eeg}, DGCNN and RGNN learned the spatial information through discovering the topological structure of EEG channels using graphs, achieving accuracies of $90.40\%$ and $94.24\%$, respectively.
 In \cite{zhang2018spatial,li2019regional}, STRNN and R2G-STNN utilized both spatial and temporal information with RNN or LSTM to provide performances of $89.50\%$ and $93.38\%$, respectively.
 In \cite{li2018novel,li2019novel}, BiDANN and BiHDM employed DAN to utilize the prior distribution information of the target domain, achieving very high performances of $92.38\%$ and $93.12\%$ respectively.
-Our model fully explores the spatial and temporal information, approaching the state-of-the-art result without prior information of the target domain.
+Recently, in \cite{li2022gmss}, a graph-based multi-task self-supervised (GMSS) learning method learned more general EEG graph representation by integrating self-supervised tasks and contrastive learning tasks, achieving best accuracy of $96.48\%$.
+Our model fully explores the spatial and temporal information, approaching the state-of-the-art result.